-If you feel that you have been harassed or discriminated against, you can seek advice from the Human Rights Commission.
+If you feel that you have been harassed or discriminated against, you can seek advice from your state or territory anti-discrimination or equal opportunity commission.
 There is no obligation to make a formal complaint.
 However, if the commission advises you that the issues appear to be within its jurisdiction, you may choose to lodge a formal complaint with the commission.